ncronquist/terraform-aws-s3-bucket-pair/README.md

-# terraform-aws-s3-bucket-pair
+# terraform-module-template

-Terraform module to create a pair of AWS S3 buckets with bi-directional replication
+Template repository for creating and testing Terraform modules.

 ## Contributing